Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 This was something Paul could control.

-I have a garden in my yard that I have full control over.
+For Example: I have a garden in my yard that I have full control over.
 If there is a problem, I would find a solution so that my garden can produce as much fruit as possible.

 However, I would never sit around inspecting my neighbor’s garden because I am unable to control what happens over there.
 It’s a complete waste of my time to fret over the white flies and leaf miners infesting someone else’s plants.

-Not only this but trying to control the uncontrollable will make you extraordinarily anxious.
+Not only this, but trying to control the uncontrollable will make you extraordinarily anxious.

 People who struggle with anxiety tend to have 1 thing in common: they’re constantly thinking about things they cannot control.
 It’s as if their favorite question is “what if?”
 “What if I fail?”
 “What if I’m humiliated?”
 “What if I feel like I did that one time in second grade?”
 “What if XYZ happens?”
 “What if” statements produce anxiety because they focus on an uncontrollable future event.